ibm-cloud-docs/mqcloud/mqoc_mft_qmgr_enablement.md

 ---

-## Step 1 : Configure the MQ on Cloud Queue Manager for Managed File Transfer (MFT)
+## Step 1 : Configure the {{site.data.keyword.mq_short}} Queue Manager for Managed File Transfer (MFT)
 {: #mqoc_mft_qmgr_enablement_setup_agent}

-This section will guide you to configure an MQ on Cloud Queue Manager as an Agent queue manager.
+This section will guide you to configure an {{site.data.keyword.mq_short}} Queue Manager as an Agent queue manager.
 There are two widely used topologies for this configuration.
 You can choose either configuration and then follow the appropriate section:

 - 1.1. **Single Queue Manager Topology -** In this topology the same queue manager will be configured to perform all the MFT operations.
 We do this by configuring it as Coordination queue manager, Command queue manager and Agent queue manager.
 [Click here to follow the steps](/docs/services/mqcloud?topic=mqcloud-mqoc_mft_single_qmgr_topology).